Sync Tools

 file_id | string | yes | File to delete |

 Returns the preview or the executed result.
-For Drive remotes, “delete” means moving to Drive’s trash (30-day recovery window) – Portuni does not hard-delete.
+For Drive remotes, “delete” means moving to Drive’s trash (30-day recovery window) – Portuni does not hard-delete via the remote API.

 Adoption